zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-procedure.md

 <a name="procedure"></a>
 ## Procedure

 To use a control, there are basically three steps.
-The following example demonstrates the three steps in **C#**; in **Typescript**, the three steps still occur, but they may be programmed slightly differently.
+The following example demonstrates the three steps in **C#**; the three steps still occur in **Typescript**, but they may be programmed slightly differently.

 <!-- TODO: Determine whether the import statement is an alternative to referencing the control in the PDL in order to connect it to the extension, and if so, when.   -->